Three types of presentations at the 2017 IFAC World Congress

-The interactive presentation will take place during 2 hours session slots, in parallel with the other oral presentations.
+The interactive presentation will take place during 2 hours session slots, in parallel with the other oral presentations, at Caravelle exhibition space of the Congress Center.
 Interactive sessions will consist of 12 presentations gathered together based on contribution topics.
 A space will be allocated to each speaker with a TV screen to be connected to a laptop (laptops are not provided by the organization).
 The presenters will be encouraged to emphasize their contributions by means of videos, simulations, demonstrations of software tools, in classical slideshow format, or with a single poster-like slide.

 The presenters are encouraged to arrive 10 minutes before the sessions starts, meet with the chair persons of the session and test their laptop connection to the TV screen.
 The presence of at least one of the authors is requested during the whole duration of the session in order to answer questions and have scientific exchanges with the participants of the Congress.
 At the start of the session, the chair persons will introduce the session giving an overview of session topics and summarizing shortly the contributions of all twelve presentations.

 - a wide TV screen (dimensions and resolution to be annonced) in landscape positionning,